tigerbeetle/tigerbeetle/docs/usage/integration.md

 the object, but before receiving the `.ok` reply.
 Because the session resets, neither that client nor any others will see the object's corresponding `.ok` result.

-Therefore, as an application synchronizes updates between multiple data stores, it must treat `.exists` as equivalent to `.ok`.
+Therefore, to recover to the correct state after a crash, an application that synchronizes updates between multiple data stores must treat `.exists` as equivalent to `.ok`.

 #### Example